Jane Wilde: Early life

 She claimed that her great-grandfather was an Italian surnamed Algiati which was said to be a derived from Alighieri thus implying a relationship with the famous poet.
-This ancestor was said to have had come to Wexford in the 18th century; in fact, the Elgees descended from Durham labourers who had gained prosperity as builders and bricklayers and then in succeeding generations, became part of the gentry.
+This ancestor was said to have come to Wexford in the 18th century; in fact, the Elgees descended from Durham labourers who had gained prosperity as builders and bricklayers and then in succeeding generations, became part of the gentry.

 Her maternal aunt Emily was married to the author Charles Maturin, though his death two years before her own birth precluded her ever meeting him, but whose bust Jane would display in her home as an adult.
 Another aunt, Elizabeth, was married to the politician Sir Charles Montagu Ormsby while her paternal aunt and namesake Jane Elgee was the mother of the arctic explorer Robert McClure who discovered the Northwestern passage.

 Jane's father died at Bangalore, India when she was just three years old, leaving her mother to raise her and her siblings.
 The family moved to Wexford, where they lived in modest circumstances.